Exploring Mexico and it's Vastness

 - Make sure to go to "Isla Marietas" It's a secluded island/cave in the middle of the ocean

 - A bit touristy, but defiantly the spot for a dreamy dinner ("the restaurant strip") Take your shoes off and hit the restaurants on the sand, overlooking the ocean

 - This town is the perfect mix between mellow surf culture and vibrant Mexican community.
-Favorite beach town in Mexico so far, and I've grown up traveling through Mexico.
+Best beach in Mexico so far, and I've grown up traveling through Mexico.
 Wins for best combination of beach and town life, go!

 - Eat Elote and Tacos

 - Walk the plaza and the nearby vendors in the ally - lots of leather shoes and beaded handmade jewlery ;)

 - If you have boots or shoes that need repairing, this is defiantly the place to get them fixed!

 - Stay at Hotel Fray Junipero Serra - in the middle of the plaza and close to it all

 - We were here for a wedding and it's quite the view for the event; other than that we didn't really explore the town